ttvang22/ServerlessPortfolio/README.md

-# ServerlessPortfolio
+# Tou Tong Vang's ServerlessPortfolio
-Creating A Severless Portfolio Utilizing GitHub, Amazon Web Services Lambda, CodeBuild and CodePipeline
+Creating A Severless Portfolio Utilizing Awesome Tools

+This is my professional portfolio.
+It uses AWS and ReactJS.